CodeMind: Evaluating Large Language Models for Code Reasoning: Empirical Evaluation

+Finally, we performed a Chi-square test~\cite{sloane1996introduction} with the following two null hypotheses: \emph{$H_0$.
+A higher Jaccard similarity between $C$ and $C^+$ is not associated with the success on \CR} and \emph{$H'_0$.
+A smaller LOC of $C^+$ is not associated with the success on \CR}.
+Table~\ref{tab:loc_similarity} demonstrates the P-values for different LLMs, confirming rejection of both null hypotheses (all P-values smaller than $0.05$).
+A smaller P-value generally indicates stronger evidence against the null hypothesis ($H_0$ and $H'_0$)~\cite{lehmann2005testing, barnard1949statistical,wasserstein2016asa}.
+As we can see, the P-values for $H_0$ are consistently lower than $H'_0$, indicating that the performance of LLMs on DSR is mainly impacted by the complexity of the problem, not its size, confirming a higher challenge for implicit code reasoning to identify and eliminate redundancies.

-Looking at the last five rows of Table~\ref{tab:CR}, \textbf{there is no considerable correlation between the higher size or instruction-tuning and higher performance in \CR.
-We speculate this is because learning about code semantics has not been an explicit instruction-tuning objective, and given the task is non-trivial, the ability to follow instructions better is not helpful}.
-Evidence for this claim is \sem, which is smaller than \deepseek-Inst-33b and \codellama-Inst-34b, but outperforms them with a considerable margin {$0.16$} (\deepseek-Inst-33b) and $0.08$ (\codellama-Inst-34b)). \sem is fine-tuned with execution data; hence, it seemingly better understands the general semantics of the code and can better identify and remove redundant statements regarding the semantics of the code.
+From Table~\ref{tab:CR}, we observe that \textbf{there is no considerable correlation between the higher size or instruction-tuning and higher performance in \CR.
+We speculate this is because learning about code semantics has not been an explicit instruction-tuning objective, and given that the task is non-trivial, the ability to follow instructions better is not helpful}.
+Evidence for this claim is \sem, which is smaller than \deepseek-Inst-33b and \codellama-Inst-34b, but outperforms them with a considerable margin {$3.74\%$} (\deepseek-Inst-33b) and $9.33\%$ (\codellama-Inst-34b). \sem is fine-tuned on execution data; hence, it seems to better understand the code's general semantics and can more effectively identify and remove redundant statements.